rajdeep-senapati/Sentiment_Analysis/README.md

-# Sentiment_Analysis
+# Sentiment Analysis
-An simple Sentiment Analysis Project
+A simple Sentiment Analysis Project for learning the basics of NLP